 -

-Mets Cold Storage Services, Inc. has signed an agreement with First Gen Corp. for the supply of green energy to its cold storage facility in Cagayan de Oro City
+Mets Cold Storage Services signed an agreement with First Gen Corp. for the supply of green energy to its cold storage facility in Cagayan de Oro City

 -

-The contract covers up to 2,050 kilowatts for the facility, which is undergoing expansion from its current over 7,100 metric tons of cold storage capacity
+The contract covers up to 2,050 kilowatts for the METS Cagayan de Oro facility, which provides over 22,000 metric tons of vital cold storage capacity in Northern Mindanao

 -